raccontrash/raccontrash/README.md

 - hi! i'm raccontrash, u can call me bruno.
-- initially i'm learning C, java and a little bit of web.
+- learning C++ for game and a little bit of web-dev.
-- :p